 As people get older, the improved balance will help to prevent falls which could lead to injuries – including broken bones and fractures.

-4. Can Mountain Biking Increase in Brain Power and improve productivity?
+4. Can Mountain Biking Increase Brain Power and Improve Productivity?

 It might be tempting to think that when you are out on your bike, you have unplugged and aren’t thinking too much.
 But in fact, mountain biking can help improve your brainpower in a number of ways.
 Improved cardio-respiratory fitness can help to improve the performance of the brain.